lightfeed/extractor/README.md

 - Support for custom extraction prompts
 - Track token usage statistics
 - Option to extract only the main content from HTML, removing navigation, headers & footers.
 Option to extract images.
+- Extensive unit tests and integration tests to guard production use

 ## Installation